atdd-bdd/GherkinExecutorForJava/README.md

 ## A Collection Example

-In `examples.feature` is an example of dealing with a collection.
+In `examples.featurex` is an example of dealing with a collection.
 There is a collection of records (objects of the `LabelValue` type).
 In the glue code for the Given, they are added to the solution object.
 The example uses the ID type for the label with the validation shown previously.